DrSLMac/hotel-overlook/docs/README.md

 # 🏰 Welcome to The Claymore House 🏰
-## Where ancient tradition meets modern luxury
+## Where Ancient Tradition Meets Modern Luxury
 ### Fàilte gu Alba!
 (Scottish Gaelic for "Welcome to Scotland!")

 ## Introduction